code4it-dev/c4it-hugo/content/article/2023/101-introduction-to-feature-flags/index.md

 </feature>
 ```

-You can also show some content when the flag is off, by setting the `negate` attribute to `true`.
+You can also show some content when the flag is *off*, by setting the `negate` attribute to `true`.
 This comes in handy when you want to display alternative content when the flag is off:

 ```xml
 <feature name="ShowPicture">